Our Head of German is Mr P Delaney

 We are extremely proud that German has a strong presence in the school, and it is a very popular language option.
 Maybe it’s learning incredibly long words or quirky sounds that sparks a fondness to the language amongst our pupils?
 Maybe they are attracted to its ‘learnability’, since German is easy to pronounce, spelled phonetically, and it’s not spoken at breakneck speed?
 Or maybe our community quite rightly realises that German is an important business language, irrespective of Brexit?
 Not least because if you master the German language, it opens the doors to live and work in countries with a higher standard of living and working conditions that we enjoy here in the UK.
 Solihull pupils have the opportunity to make real inroads into the German language, especially as they are stretched well beyond the basic syllabus from the outset by an experienced, dedicated and passionate team.
 If they continue to A Level, they will leave school with sufficient fluency to put German onto their CVs with confidence and pride.

-Pupils can opt to take German from the beginning of the Shells (Year 8), after having started with Spanish in the Thirds (Year 7).
+Pupils can opt to take German from the beginning of the Shells (Year 8), after having started with Spanish in the Third Form (Year 7).
 We follow a curriculum based upon Stimmt 1 and Stimmt 2, although materials from other sources are also used to supplement the course.
 Each class has the opportunity to use the Sanako language laboratory once a week, to boost those crucial listening and speaking skills.

 Throughout the Lower School course, there are regular screenings of German language films, and as the opportunity arises, we take time to incorporate relevant cultural content, such as history, festivals and traditions, and food.
 In the Fourths (Year 9), pupils also work through an adapted version of Schiller’s Die Räuber in the target language!

 We follow the AQA Specification and use the dedicated OUP textbook together with other suitable material to support the curriculum.
 All pupils are entered at Higher Tier.